 - Click the X to the right of a listed class to remove this item from that class.

-See the articles in the Using Collections section of the online help for more information.
+Refer to the articles in the Using Collections section of the online help for more information.

 What tabs and options appear in the Publishing tab depends on the type of media it is (e.g., you cannot generate links for presentations), whether you own it (e.g., you can only share media you own), whether you are an instructor or teaching assistant or student (e.g., students cannot publish media to classes), and some system settings as configured by your administrator (e.g., shared media may or may not be able to be copied or downloaded).